-Net realizable value is the estimated sale price in the ordinary course of business less the estimated costs of completion and selling expenses directly related.
-Information regarding the allowance for adjustments to net realizable value is presented in note 6.
+Net realizable value is the estimated sale price in the ordinary course of business less the estimated costs of completion and directly related selling expenses.
+Information regarding the allowance for adjustments to net realizable value is presented in Note 6.